 Can this treatment replace my medications?

-Many of our patients prefer to use an integrative approach with both conventional and natural medicines, and this can work very well.
+Many of our patients prefer to use an integrated approach with both conventional and natural medicines, and this can work very well.
 If you are taking medication, we usually continue your medication while starting homeopathic treatment, because we do not want to change two things at once.
 Our doctors are trained in both homeopathic and conventional medicines, so they can help establish a safe taper protocol for your medication if and when that is appropriate for you.
 They can also work as a team with your psychiatrist or therapist.

 About 80% of people with bipolar II, anxiety, OCD, PTSD, or depression can taper off medications completely, and just use homeopathic and natural supplements to maintain balance.
 This varies based on the severity of the symptoms, the duration of use of medications, and the ability of the patient to manage stress.